 Dr. Miriam Altman

-She is a part-time Commissioner on the National Planning Commission (NPC) in the Office of the South African Presidency.
+She is currently lead drafter of the SA Government’s National Infrastructure Plan 2050.
+She was a Commissioner on the National Planning Commission (NPC) in the Office of the South African Presidency from 2010 – 2021.
 This body was established to guide long term planning for South Africa.
 She was a significant contributor to the writing of SA’s first National Development Plan.

 From 2013 to April 2016, Miriam was Chief of Strategy and Regulatory Affairs for the Telkom Group, SA’s largest fixed line telecommunications operator.
 She was recruited to craft and chart Telkom’s strategic repositioning and turnaround.
 In 2013, Telkom was generally disliked by most stakeholders and failing by most metrics.
 The early success of this programme is reflected in its share value rising by 6 times with significant, sustained improvements in company financials, regulatory matters, customer service and market repositioning.